mpolyak/blackjack/README.md

 [CoffeScript] - CoffeeScript is a little language that compiles into JavaScript.

+[Node] - Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.

 [Ascii Table] - Easy table output for node debugging, but you could probably do more with it, since its just a string.

 Installation